Alex-ala/OpenCatFlap/README.md

 antenna design will be done in future.

 Used vital parts:
-- 2x PIR (motion detection): Panasonic AMN33111
+- 2x PIR (motion detection): Panasonic AMN33111, testing with cheaper options
 - 2x light barrier for flap detection: TCST 1103
-- 2x light barrier for tunnel passage: ???
+- 2x light barrier for tunnel passage: IR LED + NE555 and TSOP18*38 and TSOP18*56
-- 2x RFID reader: WL-134
+- 2x RFID reader: EM4095
 - 2x Servo: DSM44

 **Software:**

 The software runs a main process that handles global configs and aggregates events reported by the two state machines.
+After the last hardware overhaul, quite some work is to be done to update sensors and reading RFID from EM4095 instead of WL-134

 ## State machines
 The locking and unlocking logic is split up into two independent state machines, one for each direction of travel.